 Which Prometric test centers are available to exam candidates?

 You may choose from any of the Prometric test center locations in the United States, U.S. Territories, and Canada.
 CSI's current contract with the test vendor does not permit testing outside of these locations, however, remote exams are available globally.

 CDT: Two hours; 120 multiple-choice questions

-CCCA/CCS/CCPR: Four hours; 200 multiple-choice questions
+CCCA: Four hours; 150 multiple-choice questions

-All exams are computer-based.
+All exams are computer-based and multiple-choice.

 Why do I have to wait for my CSI certification exam results?

-During the Spring 2019 testing cycle and intermittently in the future, the CDT® exam will undertake a “passing score” analysis.
+Intermittently, all CSI exams will undertake a “passing score” analysis.
 This means the research to determine the “cut score” (to pass/fail) cannot be determined until after all candidates have taken the exam and the testing window has closed.